rodriguesms/RPGNest/README.md

 The Backend is being conceived in Spring Boot while the Frontend should be created using React.

 At this point, there are some options being considered, like the building of a Web App, or a Desktop App, or even a Mobile App.
 There is nothing defined until now.
+Maybe all of them.
+Qt using C++ may be useful at this point.

 This is a project for my free time.
 Considering that i'm in the end of a university semester, im pretty busy right now, so this project must wait a litte bit.
 I will be back in a few days.